jamesphongduong/website/README.md

 I viewed https://www.awwwards.com/ and Pinterest to help find website inspiration and ideas.
 As this was my first website, I wanted to make a simple website that had the right balance between applying what I’d learnt in class and also challenging myself to implementing ideas outside of the classroom.
 I used Pinterest to make a board for color and layout ideas.
 I also used Trello to break the project plan into blocks, placing priority value on each activity.

 Logical navigation was implemented with minimal layout.
-Lots of white-spacing was used and font size is increased if the device has gone past tablet size to help readability.
+Lots of white-spacing was used and font size is increased if the device has gone past tablet size to increase readability.
-All images were labelled with alternate text with a clear image description.
+All images were labelled with alternate text with a clear image description for hearing accessability.

-Personal Logo was selected from a “free icon provider” website.
+Personal Logo was created from a “free icon provider” website.

 ### Wireframes
 ![image of wireframe](docs/wireframe.png)